 Ms. Lhee has worked as a reporter for Florida Public Radio, Media Institute of Southern Africa, Radio France Internationale, France 24 and The Baltimore Sun.
 While pursuing journalism, Ms. Lhee has also worked as a researcher in a breast cancer vaccine lab at the Johns Hopkins Medical Institute, as a freelance violinist in France, as a civil servant for the Ministry of Education in South Korea and as an international aid and development worker in Botswana.

-Kevin Lomangino is an independent medical journalist and editor who is currently Editor-in-Chief of Clinical Nutrition Insight, a monthly evidence-based newsletter which reviews the scientific literature on nutrition for physicians and dietitians.
-He also advises medical societies on the development of their publishing programs as an associate with the consulting firm Kaufman-Wills Group LLC.
-He was formerly Senior Editor at Lippincott Williams & Wilkins, a medical publishing company, where he developed new print and online publications for health care professionals and managed a portfolio of medical publications and newsletters.
+Kevin Lomangino is the managing editor of HealthNewsReview.org.
+He is also an independent medical journalist who was previously editor-in-chief of Clinical Nutrition Insight, a monthly evidence-based newsletter for physicians and dietitians.
+He has written for numerous professional and consumer health publications including Consumer Reports on Health.
+He was formerly senior editor at Lippincott Williams & Wilkins, a medical publishing company, where he developed new print and online publications for health care professionals and managed a portfolio of medical publications and newsletters.
 Kevin received his BA from Loyola University in Maryland.

 Carol M. Mangione is a Professor in the Division of General Internal Medicine and Health Services Research in the Department of Medicine of the David Geffen School of Medicine at UCLA.
 She is also a consultant in the RAND Health Program, and Director of the NIA-funded UCLA/Drew Resource Center for Minority Aging Research/Center for Health Improvement of Minority Elderly.
 Additionally she is a practicing general internist in the UCLA Medical Group’s Internal Medicine Suites where she sees patients and teaches medical residents.
 Dr. Mangione received her BS from the University of Michigan, Ann Arbor, MD from the University of California, San Francisco, and her MSPH from the Harvard School of Public Health, Boston.
 She is Co-director of the UCLA Robert Wood Johnson Foundation Clinical Scholars Program, and member of the National Diabetes Quality Improvement Alliance Technical Expert Panel.